gopityro/Netflix-Data-Analysis/README.md

 # 📈Netflix-Data-Analysis
- This repository contains a Python-based data analytics project focused on analyzing a dataset of Netflix titles.
+ This repository contains a Python-based data analytics project focused on analyzing a dataset of Netflix Movies and TV shows.
 The project covers various aspects of data analysis including cleaning, transformation, aggregation, and visualization

  ## 📚libraries
  To run the code in this project, install the required libraries listed below